About Pteronaps, Waternaps & Traits

 IMPORTANT NOTES:

-Pteronaps are also NOT human-sized, nor are they human!
-Pteronap anatomy is naturally androgynous, and they do not have any sexual dimorphism seen in other species such as humans.
-They can express themselves in any gender, but don't have defining physical gender characteristics.
-This includes breasts, etc.
+Pteronaps and Waternaps are also NOT human-sized, nor are they human!
+Their anatomy is naturally androgynous, and they do not have any sexual dimorphism seen in other species such as humans.
+They can express themselves in any gender, but don't have defining physical gender characteristics; this includes breasts, etc.

-Pteronaps do not live in big cities on their own unless they are a pet, etc. They are primarily in forests, zoos/sanctuaries, or in general nature!
+Pteronaps and Waternaps do not live in big cities on their own unless they are a pet, etc. They are primarily in forests, zoos/sanctuaries, or in general nature!

 Please avoid using any references to pop culture and already existing brands in your Pteronap's design and clothing; as well as not making your Pteronaps based off of canon characters.
 Thank you!